xStarbound/xStarbound/doc/lua/root.md

 }
 ```

-If `types` is specified, this callback returns only recipes matching *all* of the specified types.
+If `groups` is specified, this callback returns only recipes that are members of *all* of the specified groups.
 This can be used for custom scripted crafting interfaces or similar.

 ---